 I worked for a time in the very niche world of marketing for the built environment, across Wordsearch’s Beijing creative studio.
 Personal values aside, this was professionally invaluable to me because we worked to exacting standards, for extremely demanding clients.
 Across branding, copywriting, hi-spec print, digital and video/motion collateral; this isn’t public or mass market communication, it has a specific audience segment and particular demands.
 These are the most expensive products, being sold to the wealthiest UHNW one-percent of the one percent.
 I learned a great deal, and it was rewarding.

-The technical requirements in this kind of project were significant – the key to reinterpreting architects’ plans is offering simplicity and clarity to would-be investors and tenants who would’t make sense of the original, and this had to be integrated with the placemaking, and persuasive storytelling.
+The technical requirements in this kind of project were significant – the key to reinterpreting architects’ plans is offering simplicity and clarity to would-be investors and tenants who wouldn’t make sense of the original, and this had to be integrated with the placemaking, and persuasive storytelling.
 The brand values and essence carried for major real estate and architectural project marketing is obviously a different world to commercial public marcom in other sectors.
 Like it or not, if Sir Cashalot is to be spending big on a monument to their success (ego), then the packaging obviously needs to reflect the outlay.
 So we are in the realm of luxury branding, with huge budgets for the best materials, visual touchpoints, physical spaces and events.

 Tian Yuan Xiang Tai Da Xia (Tian Yuan Tower), in Beijing is a ‘smart building’, the positioning and collateral was to carry an air of executive luxury but also to channel technical excellence and performance, since the building is part of a newly emerging business district in the Olympic village area of the city.
 This is by far not the most exciting piece of work I ever had a hand in, and certainly not the most exciting piece of architecture on the planet.
 Neither is it among the highest profile projects Wordsearch have worked on, but nonetheless it was something we pitched, won and were commissioned for, and we gave the same level of craft and attention as any other piece of work we would do.